Article contents

 You can choose to save into a Junior Cash ISA or a Junior Stocks & Shares ISA (or split the money between the two).

 Once you’ve opened your ISA, you simply pay money into it throughout the tax year (which runs from 6 April to 5 April the following year).
-You can make one-off payments or set up weekly or monthly payments to automatically transfer the money into your ISA.
+You can make one-off top ups or set up regular top ups to automatically transfer money into your ISA.

 However, if your pockets are overflowing with cash, you should know there’s only so much you can put into your ISA (or ISAs) each tax year.